See Credit Details Below

 Program Level: Overview

-Intended Audience: Executive compensation practitioners at law firms and in-house at companies, as well as those business leaders at private equity firms and other privately-held companies – and those at pubic companies that may purchase private companies (or later sell them) – will benefit from this program.
+Intended Audience: Experienced executive compensation practitioners at law firms and in-house at companies, as well as those business leaders at private equity firms and other privately-held companies – and those at pubic companies that may purchase private companies (or later sell them) – will benefit from this program.

 Prerequisites: Some experience working with executive compensation in private companies.

 Advanced Preparation: None